ponvel-i2i/documentation/source/index.md

 }
 ```

-This endpoint is used to get the access token from Yodlee.
-Use this access token for furthur transactions.
+This endpoint is used to get the access token from Yodlee for financial transaction data.
+Use this access token to pull in additional transactions.
 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.
 </aside>